andyseubert/shopinventory/README.md

  * it will save the access_token in the <code>inventory.config</code> file itself, so be sure that happens.

 ## Schedule
+* the POS export process is sadly entirely manual.
-* Create a scheduled task to run it on a regular basis so it "notices" when an inventory file is created and updates your shopify site without too much interaction on your part.
+* Create a scheduled task to run the **inventory.py** on a regular basis so it "notices" when an inventory file is created and updates your shopify site without too much interaction on your part.

 ## inventoryArchiveCleaner.py
 * deletes any files older than **max_age** setting found in the config file